devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - #### Increased performance than windows and linux.(don't check benchmarks with geekbeench.
 You will see low scores than windows.
 But in performance, This macOS has great performance than windows.
 I have tested before, You can also test it.

 ## What's Not working
-* Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
+* Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Donot use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
 * Hdmi slot.
 * Don't expect too much battery in this Hackintosh like windows.But you definitely get more performance sure than windows without plugin the charge in this MacOS..I have tested blender in Both OSes.Blender worked very very smooth than windows(Tested my personal project has realtime sky Nishita with blender 3.2.1.
 So you can expect more performance it in My efi.
 Here, the performace is because of "Metal-Optimisation", but not optimised in "OpenCL".  in windows , And we don't need openCL in macos according to me..
 # Bios